badlydrawnrob/elm-playground/programming-elm/README.md

 > Have a clear learning frame and concrete outcomes in mind ...

+**"Programming Elm" is for the beginner to intermediate** and packs a lot in (quite densely worded and wordy), so don't rewrite it (as a notebook) unless absolutely necessary.
+Some books are easier to come back to later; I don't think "Programming Elm" is quite that book.
+The working examples are very handy to look back on.

-**My learning frame is "Elm, Python, SQLite, simple data, low state, web app prototypes"** and I try to stick to that for everything I do and learn.
+**My learning frame is "Elm (no js), Python, SQLite, simple data, low state, web app prototypes".** I try to stick to that for everything I do and learn.
 This gives your learning shape, making it easier to say "yes" or "no" to the vast amount of learning resources (or even chapters in a book) you have at your disposal.
 You'll be bouncing off the walls otherwise, as there's so many resources and ways to learn how to program.
 As an example, simple web apps require very different learning to game design; although there's overlap at the beginning, at the intermediate level it forks into two very different learning paths.

-I have ideas for digital products and need a working prototype to validate an idea.
-The goal is to do this in as _little code as possible_ (which may be different from _your_ goals) — using Ai to help, reducing state and user interface (UI) complexity, utilising tools like [Tally forms](https://tally.so)) and [paper prototyping](https://www.goodreads.com/en/book/show/941372.Paper_Prototyping) to get the job done.
+**I have ideas for digital products and need a working prototype to validate an idea.** The goal is to do this in as _little code as possible_ (which may be different from _your_ goals) — using Ai to help, reducing state and user interface (UI) complexity, utilising tools like [Tally forms](https://tally.so)) and [paper prototyping](https://www.goodreads.com/en/book/show/941372.Paper_Prototyping) to get the job done.
 Advanced features and fancy stuff can wait until I can afford a team.

-Unless you code 5+ hours every single day (which I don't), building web apps will be a slow process.
-Vibe coding and Ai agents are on the rise, which speed things up, but we're a long way off Ai building our businesses for us (for Elm at least).
+**Unless you code 5+ hours every single day (which I don't), building web apps will be a slow process.** Vibe coding and Ai agents are on the rise, which speed things up, but we're a long way off Ai building our businesses for us (for Elm at least).
 A clear learning frame for everything you do reduces wasted time and effort.

-"Programming Elm" is for the beginner to intermediate and packs a lot in (quite densely worded and wordy), so don't rewrite it (as a notebook) unless absolutely necessary.
-Some books are easier to come back to later; I don't think "Programming Elm" is quite that book.
-The working examples are very handy to look back on.

 ## Learning Programming Elm notes